pytorch-ignite/pytorch-ignite.ai/src/tutorials/beginner/02-transformers-text-classification.md

 ## Early Stopping

-Now we'll setup a [`EarlyStopping`](https://pytorch.org/ignite/generated/ignite.handlers.early_stopping.EarlyStopping.html#earlystopping) handler for the training process. `EarlyStopping` requires a score_function that allows the user to define whatever criteria to stop trainig.
+Now we'll setup a [`EarlyStopping`](https://pytorch.org/ignite/generated/ignite.handlers.early_stopping.EarlyStopping.html#earlystopping) handler for the training process. `EarlyStopping` requires a score_function that allows the user to define whatever criteria to stop training.
 In this case, if the loss of the validation set does not decrease in 2 epochs (`patience`), the training process will stop early.

 ```python